flaviens/hackathon_rules/hackathon_rules.md

 There is no limit to the size of the teams.

+### Participation
+All registrants may not be able to participate.
+The organizers will provide selection information as soon as available.

 ### Image diffusion
 By registering to the event, all participants agree to appear on photographs and recordings of the event that may be distributed by the organizers.